MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/zero-trust-configuration.md

 **Enable Defender for Cloud for your enterprise.** Use [Defender for Cloud for your multicloud environment](/azure/defender-for-cloud/multicloud).
 Make sure you [turn on the enhanced security features](/azure/defender-for-cloud/enable-enhanced-security) to monitor Azure resources and remediate configuration risk.
 Defender for Cloud protection extends beyond Azure to help you [secure hybrid and multicloud environments](/azure/defender-for-cloud/plan-multicloud-security-get-started).

-**Deploy Sentinel and connect all available data sources.** Aggregate security telemetry in a SIEM like [Microsoft Sentinel](/azure/sentinel/quickstart-onboard).
+**Deploy Sentinel and connect all available data sources.** Aggregate security signals in a SIEM like [Microsoft Sentinel](/azure/sentinel/quickstart-onboard).
 Deploy Sentinel and connect all security signal data sources by configuring [data connectors](/azure/sentinel/connect-data-sources).

 ### Primary tenants